zowe/docs-site/docs/user-guide/cli-db2plugin.md

 ### Installing from package

+Ensure that you install the ODBC driver before you install the Db2 plug-in.

+**Follow these steps:**

+1. Download the ODBC driver from -https://github.com/ibmdb/node-ibm_db#-download-clidriver-based-on-your-platform--architecture-from-the-below-ibm-hosted-url.

+2. Create a new directory called `odbc_cli`.

+3. Place the driver in the `odbc_cli` folder.

+4. Install the ODBC driver.

+You installed the ODBC driver successfully.

 If you downloaded the Zowe installation package from **Github**, complete the following steps:

 1. Open a command line window and change the directory to the location where you extracted the `zowe-cli-bundle.zip` file.
 If you do not have the `zowe-cli-bundle.zip` file, see the topic **Install Zowe CLI from local package** in [Installing Zowe CLI](cli-installcli.md) for information about how to obtain and extract it.